horiapuscasu/test-chat2/README.md

 Nodejs application for Windows

 based on https://github.com/anoek/webrtc-group-chat-example chat room,filetransfer,emoji,text and video chat the chat rooms from passwords.json in pass1 digest passwords https://websistent.com/tools/htdigest-generator-tool/ realm / module socket.io of node https://localhost see in instruction
-I added nginx for windows protection anti ddos attacks more lightweight Delete package.json and package-lock.json in kit before installing.
+I added nginx for windows protection anti ddos attacks more lightweight.
+Delete package.json and package-lock.json in kit before installing.

 To generate one certificate in Windows one apache for Windows and c:\apache\bin\openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=US/ST=New York/L=New York/O=none/CN=localhost" -keyout server.key -out server.crt